Comet-AI/Comet.Box/README.md

 ![GitHub issues](https://img.shields.io/github/issues/CoinShift-Imaging/CoinShift-Imaging-Box)
 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-### **CoinShift Imaging Box:** A collection of efficient and fast implementation of SOTA Object Detection and Segementation Models.
+### **Comet Box:** A collection of efficient and fast implementation of SOTA Object Detection,Segementation and NLP Models.

-### Why CoinShift Imaging?
+### Why Comet Box?

 * Want to get Started with Advanced Computer Vision and NLP?
-    * Coinshift provides you a large variety of Computer Vision and NLP pipelines.
+    * Comet Box provides you a large variety of Computer Vision and NLP pipelines.

 * Want to run high-end, the latest state-of-the-art models, but you lack GPU and RAM?
-    * All implementation in CoinShift is done using Google Collab or Kaggle Kernels
+    * All implementation in Comet Box is done using Google Collab or Kaggle Kernels

 ### Some key Features!!